-10 Wirth, Minneapolis Park System, 258.

-rich. . . .
-Then, too, it was though to be an old man's game and not proper for the youth or even the middle-aged, and of course, it was out of the question for women to expect to play this game."
+While that query would be repeated for over a decade as the course slowly became a reality, the place of golf as a popular sport was no longer questioned.
+In 1930, Charles Doell and Paul Thompson, respectively secretary and attorney for the Minneapolis Board of Park Commissioners, wrote: "For many years it was a game which could be indulged in only by the rich. . . .
+Then, too, it was thought to be an old man's game and not proper for the youth or even the middle-aged, and of course, it was out of the question for women to expect to play this game."
 But times had changed.
 "A great revolution in these ideas has taken place since the coming of the municipal golf courses.
 The game is now played by all classes of people and at a cost within the pocketbooks of most."
-11
+This included Black golfers, who joined the enthusiasts flocking to the new courses as soon as they opened.28